gendelo3/TheOtherRoles/README.md

 - Fixed a bug where the first kill shield was given to the wrong lover
 - Fixed a bug where Pursuer appeared in the GuesserUI even when Lawyer was disabled
 - Fixed a bug where a guessed Guesser could still guess if they had the guesser ui open
+- Fixed a bug where the role assignment did not work properly (fingers crossed)

 **Version 4.1.5**
 - Updated to Among Us version 2022.6.21